alpbeysir/ceng469-hw1/README.md

 }
 ```

 ## Processing the subdivided mesh

 As mentioned above, I needed to further process the mesh before the GL stage.
-The function `ModelData load_model(const Mesh& input)` is responsible for two things:
+The function `ModelData load_model(const Mesh& input)` is responsible for three things which it accomplishes in three steps:

 ### Triangulation & normals

+OpenGL cannot render quads directly, so triangulation was needed.
+Also, the algorithm generates meshes but not normals.
+The first stage of the `load_model` function looks at the input mesh to see if it is of quad or triangle topology, as the required computation will change based on this.

+For quads, the function will do for each quad:
+1. Calculate a normal based on the four corners.
+2. Generate six vertices with the computed normal.
+3. Generated two triangles from the vertices.

+For triangles, the function will do for each triangle:
+1. Calculate a normal based on the three corners.
+2. Done :)

 ### GL buffer generation

+This step will upload the generated mesh to the GPU and save the indexes & sizes of these buffers to the returned `ModelData` struct instance, which will later be used to tell OpenGL which mesh to render.
+This step is composed of a bunch of GL API calls.

+### Line rendering preparation

+I did not mention this before but for the homework it was also required to render the meshes as a wireframe.
+The simplest way to do this was to just have another index buffer for the line data.
+The buffer is generated and returned in the struct for later use.